AllisonTriage/objective-c-styleguide/README.md

     }
   ```
 * There should be exactly one blank line before each of the following:
-  * an if statement
+  * An if statement
-  * a block
+  * A block
-  * before a method
+  * Before a method
-  * a new group of functionality within a method, however, if a method has disctinct groups of separate functionality, it should probably be broken apart into new methods.
+  * A new group of functionality within a method, however, if a method has disctinct groups of separate functionality, it should probably be broken apart into new methods.

 #### Methods

-In method signatures, there should be a space after the scope (-/+ symbol).
+* In method signatures, there should be a space after the scope (-/+ symbol).
 There should be a space between the method segments.
 (NYT)
+* Keep methods short, methods should exceute one idea, multiple ideas should be broken into smaller pieces.
+* Methods will have names before the : for each parameter.
+* Every method will have a return type
+* Every parameter will have a type

 **For Example (NYT)**:
 ```objc